A Hero & A Heroine

 by Alfred Lehmberg

 Dr. James E. McDonald, seminal ufologist and a man of undeniably objective science, was a man who might be observed at two seemingly disparate levels.
 On one level he possessed exactly what our duplicitous society stridently proclaims it prefers from its citizenship: intelligence, courage, self-improvement, civic involvement, and sterling productivity.
-He was ever a total asset to humankind's elevation and advancement on every level.
+He was ever a total asset to humankind's elevation and advancement on every front!
+A quality first-rate citizen!

-At once, Dr. McDonald’s story is a hard lesson even if it is a much needed and certainly gainful inspiration to us all.
-This is what is drawn from Anne Druffel's powerful, informative, and very well-woven—excitingly readable—biography of James McDonald entitled Firestorm: Dr. James E. McDonald’s Fight for UFO Science (Wildflower Press, 2003).
+At once, Dr. McDonald’s story is a hard lesson even if it is a much-needed and certainly gainful inspiration to us all.
+This is what is drawn from Ann Druffel's powerful, informative, and very well-woven—excitingly readable—biography of James McDonald, entitled Firestorm: Dr. James E. McDonald’s Fight for UFO Science (Wildflower Press, 2003).

 Dr. McDonald, by way of introduction, was a good man, a kind man, a renaissance man, and a family man; he was a man instrumental, key actually, in elevating the status of aggregate ufology to the level of seriousness that it remotely enjoys—against all odds—today.

 Yet, today, he is almost totally unknown even by those with more than a passing interest in the field.
-There can be little in this area that is more unjust.
+There can be little in this area of UFOs that is more unjust.

 Druffel portrays the lettered physicist James E. McDonald, accurately it would seem, as a highly respected world-class research scientist and much-beloved teacher, academic coach, and gifted educator.
-An intellectual paragon on multiple levels, he was a renowned atmospheric physicist, a nascent prototypical ecologist, an incisive social scientist, and a master of diverse multiple subjects: a brilliant man in every regard.
+An intellectual paragon on multiple levels, a true polymath extraordinaire, he was a renowned atmospheric physicist, a nascent prototypical ecologist, an incisive social scientist, and a master of diverse multiple subjects... full stop: a brilliant man in every regard.
 He changed the minds of hostile governments, steered academic boards, chaired lofty research sections, and headed significant social causes.

 Then he got interested in UFOs … cue the precipitous music.